pablo-abc/felte/packages/site/markdown/docs/latest/svelte/en/helper-functions.md

   - Set the updated value to the HTML input with name `firstName`.
   - Set the property `firstName` of `touched` to `true`.

-#### Primitive Setters (`setIsDirty` and `setIsSubmitting`)
+#### Primitive Setters (`setIsDirty`, `setIsSubmitting` and `setInteracted`)

-The stores `isDirty` and `isSubmitting` do not store an object but a boolean.
+The stores `isDirty` and `isSubmitting` do not store an object but a boolean; and `interacted` stores either a string or `null`.
 Their setters can only be called in two different ways:

-- With a boolean to replace the value of the store.
+- With a value to replace the current value of the store.
-- With an updater function to update the whole store.
+- With an updater function to update the store based on its current value.

 Using `setIsDirty` as an example: